 What started as an experiment after my stomach ballooned up alarmingly following an innocent bowl of cereal has turned into the beginning of a way of life.
 When faced with pizza emerging fresh from the oven at book club last week, I enjoyed the undeniably intoxicating whiffs I caught from my friends’ plates as I tucked into a giant green salad.
 In considering how to make the famous Zuni Café roast chicken with bread salad, I decided to experiment with roast potatoes instead.

 I haven’t mastered, or even attempted, for that matter, the art of baking gluten-free bread.
-The store-bought example I had was inedible (I suspect, in the bread’s favor, I should have toasted it first).
+The store-bought example I had was inedible (I suspect, in the bread’s defense, I should have toasted it first).
 But other than bread, I’ve had cereal every morning (Rice Chex or Corn Chex) and enjoyed pizza and movie Friday nights with my family (thanks to Bob’s Red Mill pizza crust mix).

 For lunch, I’ve relied on this salad, inspired by the original chopped salad at California Pizza Kitchen.
 With a mix of butter lettuce and Mesclun, sliced green scallions, julienned basil, handfuls of Italian parsley and a diced tomato, I’m easily getting more than my daily allowance of vegetables; I like my salads big.
 Add to that some chopped salami and leftover chicken, and you’ve got yourself a meal.